Please contact us if you have any questions or comments or would just like some encouragement?

 I Turned In My Free Will

-God allows hard times to happen to let us use our free will to turn away from the sin that has entangled us.
-God does not cause the hard times but is with us through them, and all we need to do is to reach out to him for his help because he is faithful and just.
+God allows hard times to let us use our free will to turn away from the sin that has entangled us.
+God does not cause the hard times but is with us through them, and all we need to do is reach out to him for his help because he is faithful and just.
 Isaiah 53:6 We all, like sheep, have gone astray, each of us has turned to his way, and the LORD has laid on him the iniquity of us all.

 Alcohol And Drugs